 If you would like to sponsor the Holiday Helper Program, please download the Sponsorship Form and return it along with your gift to the CFCC Foundation, Inc., 411 North Front Street, Wilmington, NC 28401, by Friday, November 18, 2016.

 Did you know?
 You may donate to the Holiday Helpers in lieu of buying gifts at Christmas for friends, family, business associates, and to fellow workers’ Secret Santa.
 Please write names and addresses of those you want to honor/memorialize on the back of the Sponsor Form and we will send an attractive card promptly notifying them of your gift!

 Holiday Helpers is a program set up by generous individuals and organizations in our community who wish to provide holiday gifts to those in need.
 Current CFCC students who demonstrate financial need will be considered for this program.

-Students should apply through the CFCC Financial Aid Office no later than November 14, 2014.
-Applications are available in the Financial Aid Office in U-123 or students may download the application below, fill it out and return it to the Financial Aid office for consideration.
+Students may apply for assistance through the CFCC Financial Aid Office in the fall semester.
+Applications are available in the Financial Aid Office (U-123) or may be downloaded on this page, beginning in October of each year.
+Students must complete the application and return it to the Financial Aid office for consideration.

 The Story of Holiday Helpers

 The CFCC Foundation’s Holiday Helpers program was established in 2005 by a CFCC Foundation board member who wanted to find a way to help deserving students during the holidays.
 “CFCC students work so hard to get an education or learn a trade that will enable them to better provide for their families,” she said.
 “Many of them work during the day or evening, and the financial and stress burden that holidays place on them is significant.”